AFM-SPM/TopoStats/docs/glossary.md

 ### Python

-[Python](https://www.python.org/) is a high-level interpreted programming language in which TopoStats is written.
+[Python](https://www.python.org/) is the high-level interpreted programming language in which TopoStats is written.

 ## Q